aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/creating.md

 `react.createElement` to be called on the two datums separately.

 This facade provides a few implicit conversions to improve type inference and calling `createElement` at the right time.
+That's pretty much all this facade does.

 ## Stateful Components